 READ ALSO: 13 Unmissable Things to do in Chiapas, Mexico

-Bonampak Opening Hours: 8 am – 5 pm
+Bonampak Opening Hours: Daily from 8 AM to 5 PM.

 Edzná

-There is a light and sound show on the site that is worth seeing!
-The pyramids get illuminated in different colors to recall the splendor of the Mayan times.
-The show takes place from Thursday to Sunday around 8 pm in the summer and 7 pm in the winter.
+There is a light and sound show on the site that’s worth seeing.
+The pyramids are illuminated in different colors to recall the splendor of the Mayan times.
+The show takes place from Thursday to Sunday at 8 PM in the summer and 7 PM in the winter.

 Chacchoben